chartjs/Chart.js/docs/getting-started/v3-migration.md

 * `scales.[x/y]Axes.time.max` was renamed to `scales[id].max`
 * `scales.[x/y]Axes.time.min` was renamed to `scales[id].min`
 * The dataset option `tension` was renamed to `lineTension`
+* To override the platform class used in a chart instance, pass `platform: PlatformClass` in the config object.
+Note that the class should be passed, not an instance of the class.

 ### Animations